TalkingTeddy/Java_Practice/Palindrome Problem/README.md

 # Palindrome Program
-This is a Java Proram
+This is a Java Proram to identify a palindrom.